nextcloud/documentation/admin_manual/configuration_files/external_storage/amazons3.rst

 - S3 bucket name
 - S3 access key ID
 - S3 secret access key
-- S3 region (if Amazon hosted)
-- S3 hostname (if non-Amazon hosted)
+- S3 region (if Amazon hosted) or S3 hostname (if non-Amazon hosted) [Note: If specifying a hostname, use the generic S3 endpoint hostname, **not** the hostname that contains your bucket name]

 In the **Folder name** field enter a folder name to use as the local mountpoint for this external storage.
 If this does not exist it will be created.